“Which Flavor of Pellets Do I Get?”

 It Might Not Seem Like a Big Decision, But It Can Really Affect Your Cooking.
 Let Shane Help.

 So you’ve decided to jump in with both feet and you bought a new pellet pit.
 Now you are faced with picking the right BBQ pellets for your cooking needs.
 There are tons of brands and each claim to be the best.
 To add to it, there are dozens of flavors and blends.
 So where do you begin when deciding which pellets to get for your pellet grill?

-Everyone has an opinion when it comes to barbecue and especially with their preferred flavor of cooking pellets.
+Everyone has an opinion when it comes to barbecue and especially with their preferred flavor of cooking pellets or wood chips.
 They all have a favorite brand or flavor they use and they also think their choice and reasoning is best.
 I’m not here to start an argument but just provide some basic info to help out the new users.